jaskirat1616/Arvos-sdk/docs/index.md

 # ARVOS Documentation

-**Professional sensor streaming platform for iPhone and Apple Watch**
+**Sensor streaming platform for iPhone and Apple Watch**

-Turn your iPhone (and optional Apple Watch) into a research-grade sensor platform with LiDAR, cameras, IMU, ARKit pose tracking, and wearable motion sensing.
+Turn your iPhone (and optional Apple Watch) into a sensor platform with LiDAR, cameras, IMU, ARKit pose tracking, and wearable motion sensing.

 ---

 ## 🎯 What is ARVOS?

-ARVOS transforms your iPhone into a professional sensor streaming platform, perfect for:
+ARVOS turns your iPhone into a sensor streaming platform, great for:
 - **Research** - SLAM, computer vision, sensor fusion
 - **Robotics** - Real-time perception, ROS 2 integration
 - **Education** - Learn AR, computer vision, sensor systems